About the course

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in a mathematical or physical sciences discipline, eg mathematics, materials science, physics, chemistry, or engineering.
-For applicants with a degree from the USA, the minimum GPA normally sought is 3.6 out of 4.0.
+- a first-class or strong upper second-class undergraduate degree with honours in a mathematical or physical sciences discipline, eg mathematics, materials science, physics, chemistry, or engineering.

 Applicants with an undergraduate degree in biology, pharmacy, medicine or business must demonstrate at least A-level (or equivalent) knowledge in mathematics and physics.